rse-aunz/rse-aunz.github.io/events.md

 Please click on the links for more details:
 - [RSE Parkville lunch catchup](https://www.eventbrite.co.nz/e/rse-parkville-lunch-catchup-tickets-628136371797) every 2nd Thursday of the month
 - We have stopped the online and Monash monthly meetings for the time being.
-Please areach out to events@rse-aunz.org if you would like to help host local or online meetings.
+Please reach out to events@rse-aunz.org if you would like to help organise local or online meetings.

 You can see these events at [the RSE-AUNZ Eventbrite page](https://www.eventbrite.co.nz/o/the-rse-association-of-australia-and-new-zealand-65201929823) and follow.